-- Position the outrigger floats directly out from each outrigger to where the outriggers will be properly extended. - 3.
-Push the appropriate outrigger selector push button to operate the preferred main outrigger beam and push the outrigger extension/retraction push button to extend.
-The appropriate outrigger beam should begin to extend.
-Refer to "Engaging Outrigger Beam Extension Lock Pins" on page 4-40 if the crane is to be operated at one of the mid-extend positions. - NOTE: More than one outrigger beam may be extended at one time.
-However, to make sure that each outrigger is fully extended, each outrigger push button should be depressed individually and the outrigger extension/retraction push button momentarily pushed to EXTEND after multi-outrigger extension. - 4.
-After all four outrigger beams have been fully extended, position the appropriate outrigger selector push button to FRONT JACK or REAR JACK and position the outrigger extension/retraction button to EXTEND. - Pick up outrigger float and slide onto the stud end of jack cylinder.
-Extend the jack cylinder to the ground.
-Insert both locking pins into the holes provided.
+- Position the outrigger floats directly out from each outrigger to where the outriggers will be properly extended. - 2.
+Push the appropriate outrigger selector button to operate the preferred main outrigger jack(s) and push the outrigger extension/retraction button to extend.
+The appropriate outrigger should begin to extend.
+Refer to "Engaging the Partial/Mid Extension Lock Pin" on page 4-34 if the crane is to be operated at the mid-extend position.

+All four outrigger beams must be equally extended and the front outrigger jack must be set to match the selected load chart before beginning operation.

+NOTE: More than one outrigger may be extended at one time.
+However, to ensure that each outrigger is fully extended, each outrigger button should be depressed individually and the outrigger extension/retraction button momentarily pushed to EXTEND after multi-outrigger extension.

+- After all four outrigger beams have been fully extended, position the appropriate outrigger selector button to FRONT JACK or REAR JACK and position the outrigger extension/retraction button to EXTEND. - 4.
+Extend each jack, positioning the float as necessary, until the locking levers of the float engage the jack cylinder rod.